Azure-Samples/azure-cosmos-db-mongo-migration/README.md

 # azure-cosmos-db-mongo-migration

-## MongoDB to CosmosDB Migrations: Factors to Consider
+## MongoDB to CosmosDB Migrations: Questions to Consider

+### Migration Context?

+- Reason(s) for the migration
+  - Other goals beyond moving the data to another DB
+- Number of databases and collections/containers
+- Amount of data
+- Network bandwidth to Azure
+- Batch vs Streaming
+- Global Locations / Regions
+- Timeframe

-### Database/schema design
+### Database/Schema design?

 - Is it a **verbatim** migration?
 - Do you want to **optimize/refactor** the design?
 - Do you want to **optimize for CosmosDB costs and Autoscaling**?
 - Large documents over 2MB
+- Sharding / Horizontal Partitioning / Partition Keys

-### CosmosDB Target API
+### CosmosDB Target API?

-  - Mongo 4.x?
+- CosmosDB/Mongo 4.x
+- CosmosDB/Core API  (aka - CosmosDB/SQL API)
-  - Or Core/SQL API?
+- Other

 ### What are your preferred technologies?

-  - Linux/Python
+- Linux/Bash/Python
 - DotNet
 - Azure Data Factory
 - Other

+### Who is involved in executing the migration?

+- The Application Developers
+- The DevOps team
+- Third-party Vendor, Partner, or Systems Integrator
+- Microsoft

 ### Migration Solutions to Consider